-Free Ear Acupressure with any session!
+Ear Acupressure

 Ear acupressure / acupuncture works along the same lines as reflexology, where specific areas of the ear correspond to areas of the body.
 When these points are stimulated either by use of acupuncture needles or acupressure seeds the selected areas of the body will be influenced.
 Ear acupressure is particularly effective in treating addictive tendencies and therefore is employed to aid weight loss to help curb cravings and provide direct control over your appetite.